jtomchak/real-world-react/README.md

 * Update the Header component
 * pass currentUser to it via props
 * We'll need Postman to test the API endpoints with.
 Check it out [HERE](https://www.getpostman.com/)

+# Part 13
+* Register Users!!!
+* agent post auth register
+* auth reducer to handle 'REGISTER' a lot like login
+* common reducer to redirect and capture the currentUser!
+* Sweet.
+Now make a user.